Types of annuity

 Once an annuity has been set up, it can be very difficult and often impossible to change it.
 It’s therefore important that you give it plenty of thought beforehand, as you could be making an irreversible decision.

 There are different types of annuity available, which provide different levels of income for you and possibly for your dependants.
 The level of income offered by a particular type of annuity will depend on the provider that you use and the options that you select.
 If you’re not sure whether a particular annuity may be suitable, you may want to seek further advice.
 We are happy to help you, but please note that we can’t provide specific financial advice.
-An independent financial adviser may be able to help if you need someone to recommend a definitive course of action.
+A regulated financial adviser may be able to help if you need someone to recommend a definitive course of action.

 Since 6 April 2006, it has not been compulsory to purchase an annuity with the proceeds from a defined contribution pension pot.
 However, buying an annuity at retirement or at some point during retirement may be the best route for you.